garybgenett/gary-os/README.md

 The [gentoo/\_funtoo.kits] script has two important advantages over Ego.

-  1. It can run directly on Git repositories without requiring a Funtoo install
+  1. It can run directly on Git repositories without requiring Funtoo
   2. Kits repositories are stored in `.git` rather than the [meta-repo] tree

 The second feature is important to keep the [meta-repo] tree as small as